 "Stunt Flying" over Wallington?

-On 7th November, 1929, Sergeant Francis Lawrence White and Flying Officer Reginald Stradling Collins, both of No.23 squadron, Kenley, had a lucky escape after a mid-air collision during “battle practice” over Wallington.
+On 7th November, 1929, Sergeant Francis Lawrence White and Flying Officer Reginald Stradling Collins, both of No.23 squadron based at RAF Kenley, had a lucky escape after a mid-air collision during “battle practice” over Wallington.

 They were both flying Gloster Gamecocks (J7903 and J8409).
 Contemporary reports describe how their wing-tips touched and both aircraft began to spin earthwards; one bursting into flames as it fell.
 One of the Gamecocks struck 68 Ross Rd, and set fire to the house and it’s neighbour.
 The other destroyed a shed at the rear of Mr. Honeyfield’s grocery shop, on the corner of Tharp Road and Demesne Road.
 It’s petrol tank fell through the roof of a house in Ross Rd, into the upstairs bedroom.
 Fires broke out and the live ammunition on board the aircraft began to explode.
 Croydon aerodrome’s fire fighters were called in to extinguish the flames.

 Amazingly, both pilots managed to bale out successfully!
 Flying Officer Collins landed on waste ground adjoining the main road, near Croydon aerodrome, while Sergeant White was blown in the opposite direction and came down in Bandon Hill Cemetery.

 A far worse crash had happened only the previous day, on Foster Down, a hill-top near Caterham, when a Lufthansa Junkers G.24bi (D-903) on a flight from Croydon in thick fog, struck trees, ploughed into the ground, and burst into flames killing at least six (possibly seven) people.